 The walk description can be downloaded and printed.
 This has a detailed description of the route with step by step instructions and also has a map with the route on it.
 If you are walking on your own then you can use this as a guide.

 There is also a data file attached to the description which can be downloaded and used with a GPS receiver.
 All routes are available for individual use and not for use by walking groups.
 Anyone using the information from WiS does so at their own risk.
 We cannot be held responsible for the accuracy of the information.
 The website can be found by clicking here.

-It is very easy to forget, when walking on the Costa Blanca, that the mountains can be a challenging place.
+It is very easy to forget when walking on the Costa Blanca, that the mountains can be a challenging place.
 The normal dangers of dehydration and exposure as well as accidents from sprains, breaks and falls, still occur.
-When walking with the CBMW you do so on the understanding that you do so at your own risk, however we do endeavour to make all walks as safe as possible and whilst most leaders are not formally trained they are experience at walking the routes that they will take you on.
-To help you remain safe both when walking with the CBMW and on your own we have put together some advice on safety in the mountains which you are advised to read.
+When walking with the CBMW you do so on the understanding that you do so at your own risk, however, we do endeavour to make all walks as safe as possible and whilst most leaders are not formally trained they are experienced at walking the routes that they will take you on.
+To help you remain safe both when walking with the CBMW and on your own, we have put together some advice on safety in the mountains which you are advised to read.
 This can be found by clicking here.

 You should check the Walking Programme to see whether dogs are allowed on the walk that you are planning to take.
 If dogs are allowed then they should be kept on leads at all times and should be kept at the rear of the walking group to avoid tripping up fellow walkers.
 You should be aware that during the hunting season dogs can be shot and trapped by hunters and can also be poisoned by fox bait (strychnine).
 This has also been known to be injected into sausages and placed in scrub and even on tracks.